zaiisao/Documentation/en/Voice/volume_ios_audio.md

 ## Considerations

 - If the volume of the audio signal is set too high, noise may occur on some devices.
 - The API methods have return values.
-If the method fails, the return value is < 0.
+If the method call fails, the return value is < 0.